Rosaline Elbay: Personal life and advocacy

 Elbay lives in Brooklyn, New York.
-She has a younger brother and describes herself as "still 40 percent archaeologist."
-She is also a painter.
+She is a painter and describes herself as "still 40 percent archaeologist".
+She described her mother as a writer to YUNG magazine and has a younger brother who is a wheelchair user.

-In 2019, she hosted the opening ceremony of the 2019 El Gouna Film Festival, during which she wore a dress made of recycled plastic hand-worked by refugee women and sponsored by the UNHCR.
-She has since continued advocating for the organization, participating in the first MENA-region roundtable on The Role of Art and Culture in Addressing Displacement.
-In 2024, Elbay co-produced a 20-track fundraising album alongside Blood Cultures entitled "The Olive Tape".
-Featured artists included Nick Hakim, Narcy, Vansire, and Jordana, with proceeds going to Anera.
+In 2019 Elbay hosted the opening ceremony of the El Gouna Film Festival, during which she wore a dress made of recycled plastic hand-worked by refugee women and sponsored by the UNHCR.
+She wore a second gown embroidered by the same women to resemble tatreez from her family heirlooms at the Cairo International Film Festival and participated in the UNHCR's first MENA-region roundtable on "The Role of Art and Culture in Addressing Displacement" in Jordan.
+Elbay has stated that her mother was repeatedly displaced as a child.
+She describes activism as "part of what I've signed up for; whatever I'm doing with my life."
+In 2024, she co-produced a 20-track fundraising album alongside Blood Cultures entitled "The Olive Tape", with proceeds going to Anera.
+Featured artists included Nick Hakim, Narcy, Vansire, and Jordana.

-Elbay is described in MENA publications as an activist and an advocate for women's rights.
-She contributed to the cancellation of a concert by Moroccan singer Saad Lamjarred due to his history of rape and assault.
+Elbay is described in MENA publications as an advocate for women's rights and contributed to the cancellation of a concert by Moroccan singer Saad Lamjarred due to his history of rape and assault.
 In 2020, Mada Masr published an op-ed by Elbay in response to the Egyptian MeToo movement, in which she stated that she had experienced domestic violence in a previous relationship.

-She has also advocated for increased diversity and accessibility in the film industry, telling GQ, "There are as many seats at the table as you want there to be.”
-She stated her support for the 2023 SAG-AFTRA Strike.
+Elbay has also advocated for increased diversity and accessibility in the film industry, telling GQ, "There are as many seats at the table as you want there to be.”
+She stated her support for the 2023 SAG-AFTRA strike.

 During the COVID-19 pandemic, Elbay announced her departure from a lead role in MBC Masr series Forgetfulness (Luebet Al Nesyan) due to a preexisting heart condition.

 In 2025, Elbay's interior design of her Boerum Hill apartment was featured in Apartment Therapy.